 The OJJ compliance monitoring coordinator compiles the data and information for this annual report to OJJDP.
 OJJ staff use data from the monitors' reports for this purpose and created an electronic spreadsheet for recording information from survey forms.
-They occasionally may contact individual agencies or local juvenile court staff, as required, for additional clarification.
+OJJ compliance staff may contact individual agencies or local juvenile court staff, as required, for additional clarification.